BlueCookieWookie/Liteflayer/README.md

 The Litecoin Wordlist Generator is a sophisticated tool designed to generate wordlists based on intricate patterns and subsequently converting each line into private keys, public keys, and addresses and then checks them against a database of Litecoin addresses to find a match.
 Unlike traditional wordlist generators, our tool integrates a distinctive wildcard pattern system with a position range feature.
 This enhancement provides users with greater flexibility and precision in custom wordlist generation.

 This tool will usually do 100k+ checks per second on modern hardware.
-I have not had luck getting this to run on Windows unfortunately.
+I have not had luck getting this to run on Windows unfortunately but you can just use WSL2 anyways.

 ## Features: